 The MCLA Department of Public Safety - Campus Police prepares and distributes this report to comply with the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act.
-The department works with many other campus departments and outside agencies, such as Residence Life & Housing, Student Affairs Division Office, the North Adams Police Department, and the Pittsfield Police Department to compile the information contained in it.
+We work with many other campus departments and outside agencies, such as Residential Life and Housing, Student Affairs Division Office, the North Adams Police Department, and the Pittsfield Police Department to compile the information contained in it.